-The leading priest raised his arms and fell upon his knees.
+The leader in robes raised his arms and fell upon his knees.
 He raised his tear-stained face to the heavens as he cried out.

-The priests around him join in his prayer.
+The other robed men around him raise their voices in cries of relief as the mages sag, exhausted, to the floor.
 Meanwhile the nobility murmur and regard the summoned with calculating eyes.